jolonf/jolonf/README.md

 - 👋 Hi, I’m @jolonf
-- 📫 How to reach me: I'm not on most social networks.
-I'm on LinkedIn but hardly use it.

 <!---
 jolonf/jolonf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.